Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

 Note that the keyed links my not be provided in the API response that contained the key.
 The client is expected to crawl all ``api`` rels to find all potential keyed links to consider for building urls.
+It is also recommended for clients to store the query variables in the key in the query part of the client url.